NinjaBearStudioTech/Documentation/Writerside/topics/combat/architecture/cbt_component_extensions.md

 ## Conditional Component Creation

-Another way to provide custom components, but when some per-character logic is required, is to override the appropriate **Factory Methods** in the **Combat Manager Component**.
-All appropriate Factory Methods are listed in the table.
+Another way to provide custom components, when some per-character logic is required, is to override the appropriate **Factory Methods** in the **Combat Manager Component**.

+All appropriate Factory Methods are listed in the table above.

 ## Movement Component